On-line Te Reo Māori Dictionary

 Straight after the lightning comes the thunder.

-After the meeting, I spoke with Tawa.
+After the meeting, I spoke with Ari.

 I muri tata i te rama karaka, ko te whero.